 I wasn’t getting bad grades in her class, but I wasn’t getting good grades, either.
 I got good grades in most of my classes, but her class was too hard.
 She expected us to know everything that ever happened to Johnny Reb and the Yanks, even though it all happened a thousand years ago.

 “I’m having trouble,” I told her.
 “Can I do something for extra credit to catch up?”

 “No,” she said.
 She didn’t care.
 Even though I was putting out the effort and still not getting a good grade, she wouldn’t help me.

-Mrs. Hack taught history in first period.
+She taught history in first period.
 We started school at 8:30 and there were eight periods.
 My other classes were math, computer, science, health, and consumer studies, which is all about cooking and etiquette.
 My fifth period was lunch and home base, which wasn’t like a study hall because you could run around and go crazy.